Serving Fort Lauderdale, Miami and all of Florida

 Economic and noneconomic damages fall under compensatory damages, meaning damages meant to compensate you for your losses.
 Punitive damages are meant to punish the responsible party.
 In order to receive punitive damages you must prove gross negligence or intentional misconduct.

-If you or a loved one has been the victim of medical malpractice, call Boynton Beach medical malpractice attorneys Fenster & Cohen, P.A. at by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online.
+If you or a loved one has been the victim of medical malpractice, call Boynton Beach medical malpractice attorneys Fenster & Cohen, P.A. at by calling (954) 473-1500 or contact us online.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.